fcdoc/doc/en/flashduty/platform_features/teams_and_members.md

 ## FAQs
 ---

+|+| Have the members not received the verification email after being invited via email?

-<details><summary>What if invited members do not receive the verification email?</summary> Please verify that the email address was entered correctly, check the spam folder, and ensure no email filtering policies are in place.
-If all is well, ask the inviter to resend the invitation or contact official technical support.</details>
+    Please verify that the email address was entered correctly, check if the email was received in the spam folder, and ensure no blocking policy is set for the email.
+If all is well, you may ask the inviter to resend the invitation or contact the official technical support team.

-<details><summary>What if invited members do not receive the verification SMS?</summary> Please verify that the mobile number is correct and that no SMS filtering policies are in place.
-If all is well, ask the inviter to resend the invitation or contact official technical support.</details>
+|+| Didn’t the member invited via SMS receive the verification text message?

+    Please confirm that the mobile number was entered correctly and that no blocking policy is in place on the phone.
+If everything is in order, you can ask the inviter to resend the invitation or reach out to the official technical support team.

-<details><summary>Can a member belong to multiple principal tenants?</summary> Yes, if a member belongs to multiple entities, they will be prompted to select the entity to log into upon signing in.</details>
+|+| Can the same member belong to multiple principal tenants?

+    Yes, for instance, if member A is part of multiple entities, member A will be prompted to select the entity to log into upon signing in.

-<details><summary>Can mobile numbers or emails be duplicated under the same account entity?</summary> No, mobile numbers or emails must be unique.</details>
+|+| Can the mobile numbers or email addresses of members under the same account be duplicated?

+    No, they cannot be duplicated; the mobile number or email address must remain unique.

-<details><summary>Why can't administrators change other members' email addresses or mobile numbers?</summary> Mobile numbers and email addresses are crucial for fault notifications and console login.
-To prevent unexpected changes without the member's knowledge, which could lead to unforeseen incidents, only the member themselves can make changes, and verification is required during the process.</details>
+|+| Why can’t the administrator change other members’ email addresses or mobile numbers?

+    The mobile number or email address is a crucial channel for fault notifications and console logins.
+To prevent unexpected incidents due to changes made without the individual's knowledge, only the account owner can modify this information, and it requires verification upon changes.